-With some advance planning, an employer’s Federal Work-Study (FWS) paperwork can be organized and the accompanying processes streamlined.
+With planning and organization, an employer’s Work-Study paperwork process can be streamlined and simplified.
 To assist employers, the Work-Study Office offers the following helpful hints:

-Before hiring any FWS students, employers are encouraged to:
+Before hiring Work-Study students, employers are encouraged to:

-- Determine how best to collect the FWS student’s paystub and Paycheck Receipt Form for each pay period.
+- Determine how best to collect the Work-Study student’s paystub and Paycheck Receipt Form for each pay period.

-- At interviews, always ask for the Work-Study Verification and remember to communicate realistic job expectations and work schedule requirements to the student.
+- Ask for the Work-Study Verification, which is available through the student’s CASH page, and remember to communicate realistic job expectations and work schedule requirements to the student.

-The Billing Statement preparer should use the Work-Study Balance Sheet to track the FWS student’s remaining FWS award.
-This will prevent having to make corrections on the Billing Statement, which cause delays in reimbursement.
+- The Billing Statement preparer should use the Work-Study Balance Sheet to track the student’s remaining Work-Study award.
+This prevents having to make corrections on the Billing Statement, which cause delays in reimbursement.